extism/go-sdk/README.md

 > **Note**: If you're unsure what Extism is or what an SDK is see our homepage: [https://extism.org](https://extism.org/).

-> **Note**: This houses the 1.0 version of the Go SDK and is a work in progress.
-Please use the Go SDK in [extism/extism](https://github.com/extism/extism) until we hit 1.0.

 ## Installation

 Install via `go get`: